 If you’re filing bankruptcy, chances are you’re looking to save money, not spend it.
 However, filing bankruptcy costs money-filing fees, court fees, and if you hire an attorney in Ft.
 Myers to assist you with your case, attorney fees.
 So how much does it cost to file for bankruptcy?
 Well, that depends…

-As of December 2020, if you file for Chapter 7 bankruptcy (the most common form of bankruptcy for individuals) you will pay $338 to declare bankruptcy, Chapter 13 bankruptcy will cost you $313.
-If you wish to convert your Chapter 7 to a Chapter 11 bankruptcy, there is a $922 conversion fee.
+As of December 2020, if you file for Chapter 7 bankruptcy (the most common form of bankruptcy for individuals) you will pay $338 Court filing fee to declare bankruptcy, Chapter 13 bankruptcy will cost you $313.
+If you wish to convert your case to another chapter of bankruptcy, there is conversion fee.
 There are many variants that determine the filing fees for bankruptcy, you can find a comprehensive list of bankruptcy fees, here.

 Beware any attorney or individual who tries to tell you they can help you file for less, it’s more than likely a scam.